 The best view of the hill can be had from the playgrounds of Lakshmi Mills Higher Secondary School.
 I should know this, being a school alumnus.
 The Lakshmi Mills School building is worth looking for its impressive architecture.
 The main building was built using carved stone blocks and given a cement-color finish.
 It used to take two days for an artisan to carve a single stone block.

 Panchalankurichi is a town east of Kovilpatti.
 It can be reached in 30 minutes by car.
 An 18th-century king by name of Kattabomman fought the British.
 He was killed by the British and his fort was destroyed.

 A famous Tamil movie made in 1960 portrayed Kattabomman as a valiant patriot who fought against the British.
-The Kattabomman Memorial is worth a visit for those who appreciate recent history.
+The Kattabomman Memorial was built after India attained independence and is worth a visit for those who appreciate recent history.

 7. Bharathiyar Memorial, Ettayapuram

 Ettayapuram is at a distance of 15 kilometres east of Kovilpatti.
 It is the birthplace of the 20th-century Tamil poet Bharathiyar.
 His ancestral house was converted into a memorial for him.
 There is a palace in Ettayapuram that belonged to Ettappan, who backstabed Kattabomman and led to his defeat at the hands of British.